kercre123/wire-pod/README.md

 # wire-pod

-This repo contains a custom Vector escape pod made from [chipper](https://github.com/digital-dream-labs/chipper) and [vector-cloud](https://github.com/digital-dream-labs/vector-cloud).
+This repo contains a custom Vector voice server using [chipper](https://github.com/digital-dream-labs/chipper) and [vector-cloud](https://github.com/digital-dream-labs/vector-cloud).

 This is the original wire-pod, which was made to be dev-friendly.
 For one that is easier to setup and use, use [wire-prod-pod](https://www.github.com/kercre123/wire-prod-pod).